 Glucagon regulates the conversion of fructose 1, 6-biphosphate to fructose 6-phosphate or favours the process of gluconeogenesis by the following two mechanisms:

 - Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, resulting in PEP conversion to pyruvate.
 Finally, it diverts the cycle for the synthesis of glucose.

 - Secondly, glucagon reduces the concentration of fructose 2, 6-phosphate that inhibits the enzymatic activity of phosphofructokinase and activates fructose 1, 6-biphosphate to promote glucose synthesis.

 Glucogenic amino acids

 It is a kind of substrate-level regulation, which regulates the conversion of glucose 6-phosphate into glucose.
-Substrates like glucogenic acid influence the process of neoglucogenesis at the time of decreased insulin level.
-When the concentration of insulin decreases, the muscle protein metabolizes into the amino acids for the purpose of gluconeogenesis.
+Substrate like glucogenic acid influences the process of neoglucogenesis at the time of decreased insulin level.
+When the concentration of insulin decreases, the muscle protein metabolizes amino acids during gluconeogenesis.